 Paper fortune cookie lunchbox message

 For big kids who are able to read, you can also surprise your child with a fortune cookie message in their lunchbox!
+This is such a fun way to send them a little message each day that they can look forward to.

 Hosting a party?
 Make paper fortune cookies and print our bilingual messages for the goodie bag!